 During this period in time our office is closed now through the rest of April.
 I understand that things will happen in the meantime.
 I have listed here common issues that we receive calls about in an attempt to streamline information.

-During this time I ask that any messages be emailed to email@example.com as well as voicemail.
-It is much easier to have everything in our email so that Dr. Minchau, Kathy and myself have all info available to us.
+During this time I ask that any messages be emailed to firstname.lastname@example.org as well as voicemail.
+It is much easier to have everything in our email so that all info is available to us.
 In your email please take pictures when and if you can and attach them to the email.
 Also please leave a brief description of symptoms.
 One of us will then email you back.

 Having said that here are some common things arising and the general idea of what it means and what to do about it.
 Please note during this time the CDC and the PA department of Health has put restrictions on what we are allowed to do.

 In these instances the easiest and fastest fix is to buy some Fixodent and put the crown back on yourself, it stays tacky and doesn’t harden.